MatteCarra/AccA/README.md

 - AccA must run as root.
 - Make sure you have the latest versions.
 - Ensure ACC language is set to English (`language=en`).
-The app doesn't "understand" other languages.
+The app doesn't "understand" other ACC languages.

 ### Charging Switch

-By default, ACC cycles through all available [charging control files](https://github.com/VR-25/acc/blob/master/acc/switches.txt) until it finds one that works.
+By default, ACC uses whatever [charging switch](https://github.com/VR-25/acc/blob/master/acc/switches.txt) works.

-Charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.
+If `prioritizeBattIdleMode` is set to `true`, charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.

-Some switches may be unreliable under certain conditions (e.g., screen off).
+- Some switches are unreliable under certain conditions (e.g., screen off).
-Others may hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain - while in plugged in, not charging state.
+- Others hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain.
+- High CPU load and inability to re-enable charging may also be experienced.

+In such situations, you have to find and enforce a switch that works as expected.
+Here's how to do it:

+1. Run `acc -test --` (or acc -t --) to see which switches work.
-Run `acc --set chargingSwitch` (or `acc -s s` for short) to enforce a particular switch.
+2. Run `acc --set chargingSwitch` (or acc -s s) to enforce a working switch.

-Test default/set switch(es) with `acc --test`.

-Evaluate custom switches with `acc --test <file onValue offValue>`.
+3. Test the reliability of the set switch.
+If it doesn't work properly, try another one.

-### Charging Voltage Limit
+### Charging Voltage And Current Limits

-Unfortunately, not all devices/kernels support custom charging voltage limit.
+Unfortunately, not all devices/kernels support these features.
 Those that do are rare.
 Most OEMs don't care about that.

-The existence of a potential voltage control file doesn't necessarily mean it works.
+The existence of potential voltage/current control file doesn't necessarily mean these features are supported.

 ### Restore Default Config